Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/timeline/modes.md

 Once the animation is set up, we decrease the starting amount of snow by setting the *Count* to something low like **0.2**.
 We then move the timeline slider to the last keyframe of the animation and set a high *Count* value such as 2.
 You can obviously do the exact opposite if you like and have the snow start strong at 2 and then decrease towards 0.2 the end of your animation - but this is all matter of taste.

-Your animation is now ready to play already, especially if you have set a very long runtime, it might be a bit boring to wait and see how it plays out, so you can always manually move the timeline slider to a specific point of your timeline and see how it looks at that specific point in time of your animation.
-Keep in mind that Wallpaper Engine will not abruptly spawn a larger number of particles but rather slowly increase the newly created particles, so there is always a bit of a delay for when changes to **Count** are visible, even inside the editor.
+Your animation is now ready to play already, especially if you have set a very long runtime, it might be too inconvenient to wait for minutes to see how it plays out, so you can always manually move the timeline slider to a specific point of your timeline and see how it looks at that specific point in time of your animation.
+Keep in mind that Wallpaper Engine will not abruptly spawn a larger number of particles but rather slowly increase the newly created particles, so there is always a bit of a delay until changes to **Count** (and many other properties of particle systems) are visible, even inside the editor.

 <video width="100%" controls>
   <source src="/videos/timeline_effect_count.mp4" type="video/mp4">